 Then I realized that I have treated employees and peers that way.
 I've raised my voice.
 I've rolled my eyes.
 I've exchanged smirks and knowing glances.
 I've responded to a suggestion or comment with sarcasm--not just because the idea lacked merit but also because I wanted to show how insightful and wise and oh-so-terribly-witty I was by comparison.

 Some employees aren't outstanding.
 Some are far from it.
 They aren't as smart.
 They don't work as hard.
 They make bigger mistakes.
 Some employees ultimately deserve to be let go.

-Regardless, every employee--no matter what their level of performance--deserves to be treated with respect.
-Sarcasm, eye rolling, and biting comments shift the focus away from performance and onto the person... and their self-respect is slowly destroyed.
+Regardless, every employee--no matter what his or her level of performance--deserves to be treated with respect.
+Sarcasm, eye rolling, and biting comments shift the focus away from performance and onto the person, whose self-respect is slowly destroyed.

 Talk to me privately about a mistake I made, focus on how I can learn from that mistake and improve, and I'll quickly forget any initial embarrassment I may feel.

 Make me feel stupid, especially in front of other people, and I will never forget how it feels--and I'll never learn from my mistake because I will remember only the way you treated me.